AlvaroBalbin/megamind-rag/README.md

 # MegaMind-RAG
 **A fully online Retrieval-Augmented Generation (RAG) system with Streamlit frontend and FastAPI backend.**
-Upload PDFs, Markdown, or text files → automatically chunk, embed, index, and query them semantically — all in the cloud.
+Upload PDFs, Markdown, or text files → automatically chunk, embed, index, and query them semantically: all in the cloud.

 ## Live Demo